Roof Waste Factor: Why Insurance Companies Get It Wrong

 - Applying the wrong pitch factor: Using a lower pitch multiplier than the actual roof pitch, understating total area and reducing every material line item.

-If the carrier’s estimate uses a waste factor that does not reflect the actual roof complexity, here is how to build your case:
+When the carrier's estimate uses a waste factor that does not reflect the actual roof complexity, a homeowner might consider the following documentation patterns:

-- Document the roof geometry.
-Photograph every hip, valley, dormer, skylight, vent, pipe, and chimney.
-Count them.
-A photo showing 12 pipe penetrations on one slope makes a stronger argument than a paragraph of text.
+- Roof-geometry documentation.
+Photographing every hip, valley, dormer, skylight, vent, pipe, and chimney, and counting them.
+A photo showing 12 pipe penetrations on one slope tends to make a stronger argument than a paragraph of text.

-- Order a satellite measurement report.EagleView and similar services provide objective data on facet count, hip/valley lengths, and penetrations — removing subjectivity from the conversation.
+- An independent satellite measurement report.EagleView and similar services provide objective data on facet count, hip/valley lengths, and penetrations — which tends to remove subjectivity from the conversation.

 Matching and Waste: When Partial Replacement Creates More Waste